mdeliso97/Security/README.md

 [Python 3.9.13 for Linux/Unix](https://www.python.org/ftp/python/3.9.13/Python-3.9.13.tgz)

 As soon as you start the installer, make sure to check the checkbox ***Add python 3.9.13 to PATH***.
-To check whether the installation was successfully, restart your system, open a terminal and write `python --version`, if it outputs `python 3.9.13`, you successfully installed the version.
+To check whether the installation was successful, restart your system, open a terminal, and write `python --version`, if it outputs `python 3.9.13`, you successfully installed the version.

 #### 1. Import Project